Ahmedsaed/100-days-of-code/README.md

 - Practiced problem solving
 - Watched some tutorials on cryptography
-- Completed Chapter 2 and 7 of Udacity professional web development nanodegree
+- Completed Chapter 2 and 7 of Udacity professional web development NanoDegree

 **Thoughts:**

-- I started practicing problem solving on Leetcode.
+- I started practicing problem solving on LeetCode.
 And I really like the platform it's well organized and very encouraging.
 - I am very busy this week as I am studying for college exams

 ### Day 92-93: April 27-28, 2022